 Practical Tips

 All visits to Salto Ángel go through Canaima-based operators.
-The standard package is a day trip (boat + hike + return) or an overnight with camping near the base.
-You don't arrange this independently — book through an operator in Canaima, Ciudad Bolívar, or online.
+The standard package is a day trip, with boat and hike, or an overnight with camping near the base.
+You do not arrange this independently, so book through an operator in Canaima, Ciudad Bolívar, or online.

-Do not make the trip in dry season expecting a waterfall.
-December through March, Salto Ángel can be a thin stream that evaporates into mist halfway down the cliff.
-The river may also be too low for boats.
-If you're planning around the falls, come June–October.
+Do not make the trip in dry season expecting a full waterfall.
+December through March, Salto Ángel can shrink to a thin stream, and the river may also be too low for boats.
+If you are planning around the falls, come in the wet season.

 Getting There